ahnaf-hasan/ahnaf-hasan/README.md

 My core skills are centered around JavaScript, Machine Learning, and Deep Learning.
 I particularly enjoy working extensively with Python and JavaScript.
 I have a strong passion for learning and implementing modern web technologies, security standards, and auditing practices.

-I completed my B.Sc. in Computer Science and Engineering from the University of Information Technology & Sciences and am currently pursuing studies in Cybersecurity at the Bangladesh University of Professionals in Dhaka, Bangladesh.
+I completed my B.Sc. in Computer Science and Engineering from the University of Information Technology & Sciences and I am currently pursuing studies in Cybersecurity at the Bangladesh University of Professionals in Dhaka, Bangladesh.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahnaf-hasan&label=Profile%20views&color=0e75b6&style=flat" alt="Profile views" /> </p>